What Are the Basic Five Food Groups?

 - As you’d expect, you should use fats, oils, and sugars sparingly.

 What You Should Know Before Eliminating Food Groups

 Going gluten-free?
 Meatless?
 Off the dairy?
 Whether you follow a certain way of eating for your health or another reason, there are things to know before removing food groups from your diet, such as dairy or grains that contain gluten.

-It’s important to be aware of what nutrients you may be cutting out of your diet and find ways to replace those foods.
+It’s important to know which nutrients you may eliminate from your diet and find ways to replace those foods.
 Depending on how restrictive your diet is, you may want to work with a registered dietitian to help you fill any nutrient gaps.